ivanrdgc/HCPropsController/README.md

 A: It copies the Master lot × `RiskMultiplier` (1.0 = same), normalized to the Slave symbol's lot step.
 Adjust the multiplier for accounts of different sizes.

 **Q: Does the news filter work without internet / a server?**
-A: It uses MT5's native calendar (no backend or login).
+A: It uses MT5's native calendar (no backend, login, or network requests).
 Confirm your broker serves it with `CheckCalendar.mq5`.
-If not, fall back to `NewsSource = URL`.
+If it doesn't, the news filter won't work on that terminal — leave `NewsMode = OPERATE` and the rest of the EA still works.

 **Q: What does "0 = no limit" mean?**
 A: Setting `0` on any limit disables that limit entirely.